JinYuanLi0012/RiVEG/README.md

 # RiVEG

-Here are code and dataset for our paper
-Here are code and dataset for our paper
-Here are code and dataset for our paper
-Here are code and dataset for our paper
-Here are code and dataset for our paper
-Here are code and dataset for our paper
-Here are code and dataset for our paper
+Here are code and dataset for our paper: Improving Grounded Multimodal Named Entity Recognition via Visual Entailment and Grounding

+# Usage

+Coming soon…